nikgodda/bf6-portal-scripting/README.md

-# BF6 Portal Mod Template
+# BF6 Portal Scripting

-This is the official starter template for creating Battlefield 6 Portal Mods using TypeScript.
+This is the tool for creating Battlefield 6 Portal Mods using TypeScript.

 It provides: